dereckdemezquita/cs-bash/README.md

 # Bash quick start; basic commands

+- BASH is indexed at 0.
+- `!#/usr/bash` A "shebang" should be included in each script file to point to the interpreter.
+    - Or use: `bash somescript.sh`.
+- `'sometext'` single quotes means the SHELL understands this literally.
+- `"sometext"` double quotes means the SHELL understands this literally expcept when it sees a `$` or backticks \`\`.
+- \`some_command\` the SHELL runs the command inside and captures the STDOUT (output) back into the above SHELL as a variable.
+    - A newer syntax for this same method is `$(some_command)`.
+- `date` returns the current date and time: `date Sat 13 Mar 2021 15:56:49 PST`.

 ```bash
 history # prints a list of recent commands
     !2 # re-runs command n2 from the history